zerofo/sys-con/README.md

 - [x] Activbb X6-34U

 ## How to add a new controller ?
-When you plug in a new controller, most of the time only the arrow and the joystick will work, the buttons won't work by default.
+When you plug in a new controller, most of the time only the arrow and the joystick will work, the buttons won't work by default (And right stick might be reversed).
 You will have to do the key mapping yourself, follow the method below to do it.

 ### Method 1 (From a windows PC)